syncfusion-content/xamarin.android-docs/xamarin-android/SfRating/Overview.md

 ---
 layout: post
 title: Overview of Syncfusion Rating control for Xamarin.Android
-description: Overview and key features of Rating control.
+description: This explains about the Overview and key features of Syncfusion Essential Xamarin.Android Rating Control
-platform: Xamarin.Android
+platform: xamarin.android
 control: Rating
 documentation: ug
 ---